 Smoky Mountains – Various States

-The Smoky Mountains toward the East are some of the more underrated attractions in the U.S. We’ve actually made note of them in a piece on Gatlinburg, Tennessee, so you can get the general idea there.
+The Smoky Mountains in the East are some of the more underrated attractions in the U.S. We’ve actually made note of them in a piece on Gatlinburg, Tennessee, so that you can get the general idea there.
 But suffice it to say these tame, densely wooded mountains that roll through an entire region of the United States offer a sort of peace and tranquility that it’s difficult not to appreciate.

 Busch Stadium – St. Louis, Missouri